 We communicate with those charged with governance regarding, among other matters, the planned scope and timing of the audit and significant audit findings, including any significant deficiencies in internal control that we identify during our audit.

-Galaz, Yamazaki, Ruiz Urquiza, S. C.
+Galaz, Yamazaki Kuiz Urquiza, S. C.

-Member of Delorite Touche Tohmatsu Limited
+Affiliated to a Member of Deloitte Touche Tohmatsu Limited

 C. P. C. Juan Carlos Reynoso Degollado